-Aquatic Instructor Qualifications for the Swim Test for Water Activities
+Aquatic Instructor Qualifications for the Swim Test for Watercraft

 - An Aquatic Instructor must possess both an Aquatic Instructor Certificate and a Lifeguard/Assistant Lifeguard certificate that are dated not more than two years prior to the date on which they are required to instruct and lifeguard.
-If the Aquatic Instructor does not hold a Lifeguard certificate or an Assistant Lifeguard certificate, a certified Lifeguard must also be on deck during the swim test. - Aquatic Instructor Certificates: - Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - Ontario Teachers Aquatic Standard (OTAS) for pool situations only - Verified copies of certification must be available in the pool area.
+If the Aquatic Instructor does not hold a Lifeguard certificate or an Assistant Lifeguard certificate, a certified Lifeguard must also be on deck during the swim test. - Aquatic Instructor Certificates: - Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - Ontario Teachers Aquatic Standard (OTAS) for pool situations only - Verified copies of certification must be available in the swimming area.

-Lifeguard and Assistant Lifeguard Qualifications for the Swim Test for Water Activities
+Lifeguard and Assistant Lifeguard Qualifications for the Swim Test for Watercraft

-A Lifeguard/Assistant Lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations:
+A Lifeguard/Assistant Lifeguard must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations:

-- Lifeguard Certificates: - Lifesaving Society National Lifeguard Pool - Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard/Assistant Lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.
+- Lifeguard Certificates: - Lifesaving Society National Lifeguard Pool/Waterfront - Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates: - Lifesaving Society Bronze Cross - $\circ~$ Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard/Assistant Lifeguard if they are participating in the activity. - Lifeguard certification is the only acceptable standard in a waterfront scenario. - Verified copies of certification must be available in the swimming area.

-Supervision Ratios for the Swim Test for Water Activities
+Supervision Ratios for the Swim Test for Watercraft